Penicillium digitatum: Growth and morphology

 Penicillium digitatum can also grow on a variety of laboratory media.
-On Czapek Yeast Extract Agar medium at 25 °C, white colonies grow in a plane, attaining a velvety to deeply floccose texture with colony sizes that are 33–35 mm in diameter.
+On Czapek Yeast Extract Agar medium at 25 °C, white colonies grow in a plane, attaining a velvety to deeply floccose texture, with colony sizes that are 33–35 mm in diameter.
 On this medium, olive conidia are produced.
 The reverse of the plate can be pale or slightly tinted brown.
-On Malt Extract Agar medium at 25 °C, growth is rapid yet rare, forming a velvety surface.
-At first, colonies are yellow-green but ultimately turn olive due to conidial production.
+On Malt Extract Agar medium at 25 °C, growth is rare, yet rapid when occurring, forming a velvety surface.
+At first, colonies are yellow-green, but ultimately turn olive due to conidial production.
 Colony diameter can range in size from 35 mm to 70 mm.
 The reverse of the plate is similar to that observed for Czapek Yeast Extract Agar medium.
-On 25% Glycerol Nitrate Agar at 25 °C, colony growth is planar yet develops into a think gel with colony size diameter ranging from 6–12 mm.
+On 25% Glycerol Nitrate Agar at 25 °C, colony growth is planar, yet develops into a thick gel, with colony size diameter ranging from 6–12 mm.
 The back of the plate is described as pale or olive.
 At 5 °C, 25% Glycerol Nitrate Agar supports germination and a colonial growth of up to 3 mm in diameter.
 This species fails to grow at 37 °C. On Creatine Sucrose Agar at 25 °C, colony size diameter ranges from 4 to 10 mm.
-Growth is restricted and medium pH remains around 7.
+Growth is restricted, and medium pH remains around 7.
 No change on the back of the plate is noted.
-Growth on media containing orange fruit pieces for seven days at room temperature results in fruit decay accompanied by a characteristic odour.
+Growth on media containing orange fruit pieces for seven days at room temperature results in fruit decay, accompanied by a characteristic odour.
 After 14 days at room temperature, the reverse is colourless to light brown.

 Ecology

 Penicillium digitatum is found in the soil of areas cultivating citrus fruit, predominating in high temperature regions.
 In nature, it is often found alongside the fruits it infects, making species within the genus Citrus its main ecosystem.
 It is only within these species that P. digitatum can complete its life cycle as a necrotroph.
 However, P. digitatum has also been isolated from other food sources.
-These include hazelnuts, pistachio nuts, kola nuts, black olives, rice, maize and meats.
-Low levels have also been noted in Southeast Asian peanuts, soybeans and sorghum.
+These include hazelnuts, pistachio nuts, kola nuts, black olives, rice, maize, and meats.
+Low levels have also been noted in Southeast Asian peanuts, soybeans, and sorghum.